 Another area of Dr. Liu’s expertise is treating people with advanced foot or ankle bone damage from diabetes.
 A particular cause of severe foot and ankle deformity in diabetes is a condition called Charcot (pronounced shar-ko) arthropathy – a painless inflammatory disease that rapidly destroys joints in the foot and ankle.
 Because diabetes can reduce sensation, deformities from Charcot can cause ulcers, which can lead to infection and sometimes amputation.

 “We tend to be the center to take care of severe deformities caused by Charcot,” says Dr. Liu.
 “Though this is commonly managed by other physicians, we are usually referred the more complicated cases.
 These patients typically have other associated problems related to diabetes and often require a multidisciplinary approach.”

 Wherever possible, Dr. Liu chooses surgical techniques that minimizes harm to surrounding structures.
-“My approach is more minimal incision surgery: soft-tissue sparing procedures, percutaneous techniques, or arthroscopic techniques to achieve the same goal while reducing complications from large incisions,” he says.
+“My approach is more minimal-ncision surgery: soft-tissue sparing procedures, percutaneous techniques, or arthroscopic techniques to achieve the same goal while reducing complications from large incisions,” he says.
 “These are soft tissue-friendly procedures.”

-Among his research interests, he is studying methods of diagnosing injuries to the ankle syndesmosis which is ligament damage commonly seen with ankle fractures or a high ankle sprain.
-Dr. Liu has given lectures and workshops to fellow physicians as far away as California, North Carolina, and Germany, and is a section editor for the Journal of Foot and Ankle Surgery.
-D Magazine has named him a 2012 Best Doctor.
+Among his research interests, he is studying methods of diagnosing injuries to the ankle syndesmosis, which is ligament damage commonly seen with ankle fractures or a high ankle sprain.
+Dr. Liu teaches and lectures nationally and internationally to fellow physicians and surgeons.
+In addition, Dr. Liu is a section editor for the Journal of Foot and Ankle Surgery.
+D Magazine has named him a Best Doctor for 2012, 2015, and 2016.